Neonatal seizure: Outcomes

+Untreated or repeated neonatal seizures, especially prolonged seizures or status epilepticus, are associated with hippocampal sclerosis later in life.

 Epidemiology

 It is difficult to determine the incidence of seizures in the neonatal period.
-Estimations range between 1-5 per 1,000 live births, though the actual rate of seizures during this period may be higher due to a lack of accurate diagnosis of sub-clinical seizure activity without continuous EEG monitoring.
+Estimations range between 1-5 per 1,000 live births, with other estimates being 1.1 cases per 1,000 live births in full term infants and 14 cases per 1,000 live births in preterm infants.
+The actual rate of seizures during the neonatal period may be higher due to a lack of accurate diagnosis of sub-clinical seizure activity without continuous EEG monitoring.
 The epidemiology moreover varies in high-income countries (HIC) from that in low-income ones (LIC).
 The incidence is estimated to be 1-3 per 1000 live births in HIC whereas it ranges from 36 to 90 per live birth in LIC.
 Acute causes of seizures (hypoxemic ischemic encephalopathy, infection, intracranial hemorrhage, stroke, etc.) are more common than the first episode of neonatal epilepsy syndromes.
-Watching the EEG monitor and detecting when a seizure occurs can help the preterm infant survive these seizures.
-"Continuous monitoring and cranial imaging in the setting of neonatal seizures now compromise the standard of care at many centers, and these technologies are being used to guide management, diagnosis, and prognosis".
-As the monitoring devices for neonatal seizures become more advanced, the closer researchers are to finding how these seizures occur and how they can be stopped.

-Seizures occur during the neonatal period at a higher rate than in any other period of life.
-Seizures in the developing brain are more common than in a mature brain for several reasons.
-First, the developing brain is hyperexcitable due to excess in excitatory glutaminergic neurons and immaturity of inhibitory gamma-amino butyric acid (GABA) neurons.
-Preterm infants are at especially high risk for seizures for this reason.